Quercus velutina: Damaging agents

 Wildfires seriously damage black oak trees by killing the cambium at the base of the trees.
 This creates an entry point for decay fungi.
-The end result is loss of volume because of heart rot.
+The result is loss of volume because of heart rot.
 Trees up to pole size are easily killed by fire and severe fires may even kill saw timber.
 Many of the killed trees sprout and form a new stand.
 However, the economic loss may be large unless at least some of it can be salvaged.

 Oak wilt (Bretziella fagacearum) is a potentially serious vascular disease of black oak that is widespread throughout the eastern United States.
 Trees die within a few weeks after the symptoms first appear.
 Usually scattered individuals or small groups of trees are killed, but areas several hectares in size may be affected.
 The disease is spread from tree to tree through root grafts and over larger distances by sap-feeding beetles (Nitidulidae) and the small oak bark beetle.

 Shoestring root rot (Armillaria mellea) attacks black oak and may kill trees weakened by fire, lightning, drought, insects, or other diseases.
 A root rot, Phytophthora cinnamomi, may kill seedlings in the nursery.
 Cankers caused by Strumella and Nectria species damage the holes of black oak but seldom kill trees.
 Foliage diseases that attack black oak are the same as those that typically attack species in the red oak group and include anthracnose (Gnomonia quercina), leaf blister (Taphrina spp.), powdery mildews (Phyllactinia corylea and Microsphaera alni), oak-pine rusts (Cronartium spp.), and leaf spots (Actinopelte dryina).

 Tunneling insects that attack the boles of black oak and cause serious lumber degrade include the carpenter worm (Prionoxystus robiniae), red oak borer (Enaphalodes rufulus), the twolined chestnut borer (Agrilus bilineatus), the oak timber worm (Arrenodes minutus), and the Columbian timber beetle (Corthylus columbianus).

 The gypsy moth (Lymantria dispar) feeds on foliage and is potentially the most destructive insect.
 Although black oaks withstood a single defoliation, two or three defoliations in successive years kill many trees.
 Other defoliators that attack black oak and may occasionally be epidemic are the variable oak leaf caterpillar (Heterocampa manteo), the orange striped oakworm (Anisota senatoria), and the brown tail moth (Euproctis chrysorrhoea).

 The nut weevils (Curculio spp.), gall-forming cynipids (Callirhytis spp.), filbertworm (Melissopus latiferreanus), and acorn moth (Valentinia glandulella) damage black oak acorns.